 - While entitlements are awarded on a program year, the financials presented represent when those entitlements are earned, which may be in a different time frame.
-Through a marketing campaign to target qualified homeowners within the City of Albany 2019 had shown approximately a 34% increase in housing related expenditures over the prior year and was poised to continue an upward trend in use of the housing programs in 2020 when COVID-19 hit.
-The pandemic resulted in significant slow downs in the ability to process housing cases and there was a decrease in willingness by homeowners to continue forward with such projects.
-As such, ACDA saw a 19% decreased in housing expenditures during 2020 vs 2019.
-ACDA continues to regularly market the housing programs in order to continue increased awareness in the City of Albany community and in 2021 has hired an individual whose tasks include aggressively reviewing and marketing the housing programs offered - Lead Paint Abatement expenditures decreased by approximately 21% during 2020 vs 2019.
-The lead program is a housing program and similarly to the other housing programs, COVID-19 significantly slowed projects down. - 2020 Public service expenditures rose by about 44%.
-As noted previously, due to the pandemic, HUD suspended the public service cap during 2020.
-Many public service entities had major increased needs during this time.
-A number of awards from the supplemental COVID-19 related funding were awarded to non-profit public service entities. - Public service - neighborhood revitalization expenditures increased by approximately \$100,000 in 2020 over 2019 as the result of additional funding for the commercial façade program.
-The additional funds were needed in response to riots that occurred in the City of Albany during 2020. - Expenditures in the Homeless category more than doubled in 2020 over 2019.
+Through a marketing campaign to target qualified homeowners within the City of Albany 2021 had shown approximately a 30% increase in housing related expenditures over the prior year and is poised to continue this upward trend.
+Although the pandemic resulted in significant slowdowns homeowners have shown a willingness to continue forward with projects that were paused during 2020.
+ACDA continues to regularly market the housing programs in order to continue increased awareness in the City of Albany community and in 2021 has hired an individual whose tasks include aggressively reviewing and marketing the housing programs offered - Lead Paint Abatement expenditures were approximately \$670,000 in 2021.
+2021 was the first year of the 3.5 year lead grant. - 2021 Public service expenditures decreased by about 4%.
+This is primarily a result of COVID-19 related expenditures that did not occur in 2021. - Expenditures in the Homeless category increased approximately 58% in 2021 over 2020.
 This is primarily due to increased need for homeless outreach and shelter services as a result of the pandemic.
 As has been described elsewhere, ACDA received additional COVID-19 related funding to help meet these needs.
-It should be noted that while overall Homeless expenditures materially increased, specific costs related to eviction prevention decreased as a result of the moratorium on evictions put in place during the pandemic. - Public improvement expenditures were higher in 2020 over 2019 primarily as a result of funding an additional \$400,000 in streets and sidewalks in low to moderate income areas. - During 2016, ACDA collected over \$4 million of program income in payment of two significant loan balances.
+It should be noted that while overall Homeless expenditures materially increased, specific costs related to eviction prevention decreased as a result of the moratorium on evictions put in place during the pandemic. - Economic development expenses increased by approximately \$325,000 due to grants awarded to businesses for the reimbursement of COVID-19 related expenses. - Public improvement expenditures were lower in 2021 over 2020 primarily as a result of one-time funding of an additional \$400,000 in streets and sidewalks in low to moderate income areas that occurred in 2020. - During 2016, ACDA collected over \$4 million of program income in payment of two significant loan balances.
 ACDA has subsequently been able to fund projects that meet ACDA's purpose for assisting low-to-moderate income individuals, both directly and indirectly, from these monies.
 The use of these funds reduces overall unrestricted net assets.
-The most material examples for 2019 include \$50,000 for a commercial façade program and \$400,000 for the vacant building program.
-During 2020 a fire victims' relocation program was initiated and during 2020 almost \$60,000 was spent for this purpose.
-Also, during 2020, continued expenditures in the amount of approximately \$260,000 occurred for the vacant buildings program.
-Emergency funding for commercial façade repairs needed as the result of riots that occurred in the City of Albany was provided in 2020 in amount \$100,000 higher than the more typical commercial façade funding in 2019 of \$50,000.
+The most material examples for 2020 include \$75,000 for a commercial façade program and \$60,000 for fire victims' relocation program was initiated and during 2020.
+During 2021, continued expenditures in the amount of approximately \$156,000 occurred for the vacant buildings program and \$128,000 for the fire victims' relocation program.
+The use of these funds reduces overall unrestricted net assets.